 This bike is ideal for beginners who want to experience traditional and off-road biking.

-G gravel bikes are a favorite choice for those who love bikepacking and multiday adventures.
+G-gravel bikes are a favorite choice for those who love bike packing and multiday adventures.
 These bikes can be used on any road surface without damaging or wearing down the tyres.

-A gravel bike is an excellent option for commuters living in tight spaces.
+It is an excellent option for commuters living in tight spaces.
 It’s great to have a bike that can handle a variety of terrains in places where space is limited.

 Who Should Not Use A Gravel Bike?